Discover the approach of functional medicine to Acne to solve it for good.

-Roaccutane is a synthetic derivative of the nutrient, Vitamin A. This drug works in about 50% of cases, however it doesn’t always work in the long term in those 50% of cases (30).
+Roaccutane is a synthetic derivative of the nutrient, Vitamin A. This drug works in about 50% of cases; however, it doesn’t always work in the long term in that 50% of patients (30).

 Roaccutane works by significantly reducing sebum/oil production in the skin, and the overproduction of keratin, to stop pimples from forming.

-One of the well known side effects of Roaccutane is liver damage.
-This is why when your GP prescribes this drug, you’re required to do a liver function test.
+One of the well-known side effects of Roaccutane is liver damage.
+That is why when your GP prescribes this drug, you’re required to do a liver function test.